 And it’s true.
 However, strangely, for some reason, I feel a little bit guilty about it.
 I guess I just don’t want people to think that I don’t care about the wedding.
 Because I do care.
 Though I have to admit that I do not put that much weight on the ‘ceremonial’ part.

 When my fiancé asked about what kind of wedding celebration I’d like to have, I said I have no particular idea.
 For me, a small and simple gathering with families and friends should do.
 What’s important is that we are legally and officially married.
 And, that’s it.
 Which surprises some people–especially those who know that I was once a pre-wedding photographer and a themed-wedding designer.

-I have to say that I love beautiful wedding ceremony or themed-wedding celebrations (they are so magical–especially the forest-themed wedding!), and I still love designing such experience, but not for my own wedding.
+I have to say that I love beautiful wedding ceremonies or themed-wedding celebrations (they are so magical–especially the forest-themed wedding!), and I still love designing such an experience, but not for my own wedding.